 The Global Short Sea Shipping segment, which consists of the Company's NovaAlgoma joint ventures, focuses on niche marine transportation markets featuring specialized equipment or services.
-The cement carrier fleet comprises pneumatic cement carriers servicing large global cement manufacturers that support infrastructure projects.
+The cement carrier fleet operates pneumatic cement carriers servicing large global cement manufacturers that support infrastructure projects.
 The short sea mini-bulker fleet comprises owned ships, chartered vessels, and vessels operated under third party management contracts.
-The fleet supports the agricultural, cement, construction, energy and steel industries worldwide.
-The handy-size fleet is an opportunistic sales and purchase vessel platform.
+The fleet supports the agricultural, cement, construction, energy, and steel industries worldwide.
+The handy-size fleet is an opportunistic vessel sales and purchase venture.

-The Investment Properties segment consisted of a shopping centre located in Sault Ste.
-Marie, Ontario.
-The shopping centre was sold on June 30, 2022.
+The Investment Properties segment previously consisted of a shopping centre located in Sault Ste.
+Marie, Ontario which was sold on June 30, 2022.

-The Corporate segment consists of the Company's head office expenditures, third party management services and other administrative functions of the Company.
+The Corporate segment consists of the Company's head office expenditures, third party management services, other administrative functions of the Company, and earnings from a joint venture in a mechanical, machining, and fabrication shop.